t-asano/tinyviewplus/README_en.md

 /v1/camera/{id}/laptime {time}

 - Parameters
 	- id ...
-Numbers from 1 to 3
+Number from 1 to 4
 	- label ...
 Number indicating the lap time (seconds)
 - [Example] Set the lap time of camera 3 to 128.64 seconds
 	- /v1/camera/3/laptime 128.64
-- [Example] Clear the lap time of camera 3
+- [Example] Clear the lap time of camera 4
-	- /v1/camera/3/laptime 0
+	- /v1/camera/4/laptime 0

 #### Speech synthesis (only for macOS)